SemWES/docs-and-training/service_implementation/basics_singularity.md

 However, it also means that you need to upload and register your image with every HPC service it should be run on.

+### Naming conventions
+Before uploading your image with GSS, please make sure that the filename adheres to the following conventions:
+* File ending is `.simg`.
+* The file name contains only *lowercase* letters, digits (0-9) dashes, and underscores.
+* Optionally, the file name end in a _tag_ separated by a colon.
+The tag may contain uppercase letters.
+Examples are:
+  * `image-with-tag:v1.0.3.simg`
+  * `image_without_tag.simg`

 ### Uploading your image
 To upload your image to GSS, you can use one of the following methods:
 * Start one of the FileBrowser workflows available on the [CloudiFacturing